 - If the cost of a journal is less than $125/year, it can be requested and added to the library’s collection without condition.

 - If the journal is more than $125, the department will be asked to cancel a journal of equal value.
 This condition may be waived if the department can demonstrate that the current collection of journals is inadequate to support the curriculum.
 For example, a departmental program has significantly expanded or a department has seen a resurgence in popularity and/or course offerings.

 - At the time of new course approval via EPC (the college faculty’s Educational Policy Committee), new journal titles may be added to the collection.
-During a joint review conducted by the library director or the department's librarian and a department representative, a list of new journals needed to support the proposed course will be created and new funds can be requested to cover the cost of those titles.
+During a joint review conducted by the library dean or the department's librarian and a department representative, a list of new journals needed to support the proposed course will be created and new funds can be requested to cover the cost of those titles.
 If this process is followed (the request is made within the new course approval), journal titles can be added to the library collection without condition.
-For more information, contact the library director, or read more about the significance of the library’s role in new course proposals (both for journal and book ordering).
+For more information, contact the library dean, or read more about the significance of the library’s role in new course proposals (both for journal and book ordering).